tianshu129/foqat/UserManual.md

 * #### Output

-Output is a list containing 2 tables: results for matched MIR values and OFP time series.
+Output is a list containing 5 tables:
+KOH_Result: matched KOH value result;
+LOH_Result: LOH time series of VOC by species;
+LOH_Result_mean: the average value and proportion of LOH of VOC by species (sorted from large to small);
+LOH_Result_group: LOH time series of VOC classified by groups;
+LOH_Result_group_mean: the average value and proportion of LOH of VOC according to major groups (sorted from large to small).

 * #### Examples